hstreamdb/docs-next/docs/platform/stream-in-platform.md

-# Create and Manage Streams in HStream Platform
+# Create and Manage Streams

 This tutorial guides you on how to create and manage streams in HStream Platform.